-An Injury and Illness Prevention (IIP) Program is required at all work sites.
+An Injury and Illness Prevention Program (IIPP) is required at all work sites.
 The program is considered effective if it satisfies the regulatory requirements of 3203 and helps the employer and the employee to identify and control the hazards specific to their work site.
 Following is a summary of the regulatory requirements.

-- A. The IIP Program must be in writing and must include the following elements: 1509(a), 3203(a) - 1.
-The employer's assignment of responsibilities, 3203(a)(1) - 2.
-A system for ensuring employee compliance with safe work practices.
-3203(a)(2) - 3.
-A system for two-way communication between employers and employees about safety issues.
-3203(a)(3) - 4.
-Scheduled inspections and an evaluation system to identify hazards.
+- A. The IIPP must be in writing and must include the following elements: 1509(a), 3203(a) - 1.
+The employer's assignment of responsibilities.
+3203(a)(1) - A system for ensuring employee compliance with safe work practices.
+3203(a)(2) - A system for two-way communication between employers and employees about safety issues.
+3203(a)(3) - Scheduled inspections and an evaluation system to identify hazards.
 3203(a)(4) - 5.
 An accident investigation process.
-3203(a)(5) - 6.
-Procedures for correcting unsafe and unhealthy conditions.
+3203(a)(5) - Procedures for correcting unsafe and unhealthy conditions.
 3203(a)(6) - 7.
 Safety and health training.
 3203(a)(7) - 8.
+Employee access to the written IIPP.
+3203(a)(8) - 9.
 Recordkeeping.
-3203(b) - B. Other IIP Program requirements for construction are: - 1.
-Employers must adopt and post a Code of Safe Practices at each jobsite.
+3203(b) - B. Other IIPP requirements for construction are as follows: - Employers must adopt and post a Code of Safe Practices at each job site.
 Plate A-3 in Appendix A of the CSOs illustrates a general format.
-1509(b),(c) - 2.
-Periodic meetings of supervisors must be held to discuss the safety program and accidents that have occurred.
-1509(d), 3203 - 3.
-Supervisors must conduct tailgate or toolbox safety meetings at least every ten working days; however, weekly meetings are recommended.
-1509(e) - C. Required safety training for employees includes: - 1.
-New workers shall be instructed in safe work practices. job hazards, and safety precautions and shall be required to read the Code of Safe Practices.
-1510(a) - 2.
-The employer shall permit only qualified or experienced employees to operate equipment or machinery.
+1509(b), (c) - Periodic meetings of supervisors must be held to discuss the safety program and accidents that have occurred.
+1509(d), 3203 - Supervisors must conduct tailgate or toolbox safety meetings at least every ten working days; however, weekly meetings are recommended.
+1509(e) - C. Required safety training for employees includes the following: - New workers shall be instructed in safe work practices, job hazards, and safety precautions and shall be required to read the Code of Safe Practices.
+1510(a) - 2 The employer shall permit only qualified or experienced employees to operate equipment or machinery.
 1510(b) - 3.
 Workers shall be instructed in the following: - a.
-The recognition of jobsite-specific hazards - b.
+The recognition of job site-specific hazards - b.
 Procedures for protecting themselves - c.
 First aid procedures in the event of injury.
 1510(c)

 - D. General safety requirements are as follows: - 1.
 No worker shall be required or permitted to work in an unsafe workplace.
-1511(a) - 2.
-Before starting work the employer shall survey the jobsite for hazards and use necessary safeguards to ensure that work is performed safely.
-1511(b) - E. Specific requirements are as follows:
+1511(a) - Before starting work, the employer shall survey the job site for hazards and use necessary safeguards to ensure that work is performed safely.
+1511(b) - DI.
+Specific requirements are as follows: